You don’t have to love your stepkid to be a good stepparent

 The emotions any stepparent feels for their stepkid are different for every single stepparent—just like every single stepparent defines their stepparenting role differently.

 Maybe you love your stepkids to pieces.
-Maybe you don’t.
-Maybe they love you like crazy.
+Maybe you don’t love your stepkids.
+Maybe your stepkids love you like crazy.
 Maybe they hate your guts.
 Maybe you’re super active and involved.
-Maybe you take a back seat and give your partner more one-on-one time with the kids.
-You’ll meet stepmoms and stepdads who love their stepkids yet are not all that involved, and those who don’t love their stepkids and yet are super involved.
+Maybe you’re more of a stepped back stepparent.
+You’ll meet stepmoms and stepdads who love their stepkids yet are disengaged, and those who don’t love their stepkids and yet are super involved.
 Any of these factors in any combination is possible and valid.
 Your feelings about your stepkids—good or bad—do not make you any more or less of a stepparent.

-I dunno if you noticed, but none of us are getting prizes here.
-I mean, we’re not even getting participation ribbons.
-So don’t go holding yourself to some imaginary gold medal standard.
+Stepparenting is hard enough without us holding ourselves to some imaginary gold medal standard.
 All you can do is the best you can do.
 If your best includes love, great.
 If not, don’t beat yourself up.
 Just keep doing your best, keep being present, and let that be enough.